-The Day America Burned The wildfires that incinerated stretches of the American west this year were huge, but relatively few people lost their lives.
+The wildfires that incinerated stretches of the American west this year were huge, but relatively few people lost their lives.
 On October 8, 1871 more people died in the flames of a wildfire than on any other day in recorded human history.
 On that day the Peshtigo Fire started in the forests of Wisconsin and was spread by a strong wind.
 The blaze quickly grew as it fed on trees left parched by a summer drought.
 The flames weren't extinguished until after they had snuffed out the lives of 1,200 – 2,500 people.
 The exact number is unknown because local records were also destroyed.
 The entire town of Peshtigo was consumed, leaving few to identify the charred corpses.
-On the same day, the Great Chicago Fire reduced much of the Windy City to ashes.
-Though Mrs. O'Leary's cow was later cleared of any culpability, the story of a kicking cow starting the fire became part of the legend surrounding the blaze that killed 300.

 PHOTOS: Western Wildfires

-Nature's Gas Chamber Other natural disasters can destroy whole towns at once too.
-Besides malaria, venomous snakes and leopards, the forest of Cameroon is also home to a lake that kills villages with its belches.
-Lake Nyos released an estimated 1.2 cubic kilometers (0.29 cu. mi.) of carbon dioxide and noxious sulfurous gases on August 21, 1986.
-As the bubble of heavier-than-air gas spread along the ground, approximately 1,700 people were suffocated along with 3,500 livestock.
-The killing cloud spread death up to 25 km (16 mi) from the lake.
 The lake's gas problem comes from an underwater magma dome that is constantly leaking carbon dioxide into the water.
 As the concentration builds, a disturbance in the lake's waters can cause the gas to be released in a suffocating explosion.
 Now, a degassing system siphon's the gas saturated deeper waters up to the surface, where the gas escapes in harmless quantities.

 PHOTOS: Eruption of Iceland's Grimsvotn Volcano

 The Knights Hospitaller became the Knights of Rhodes after they lost control of Jerusalem to Muslim armies during the Crusades.
 They set up shop on the island of Rhodes in the 14th century by constructing a massive castle known as the Palace of the Grand Master of the Knights of Rhodes.
 The Knights also lost that stronghold to Muslim armies after the Turks conquered the islands and expelled not only the knights, but also the Greeks.
-Being expelled may have saved their lives.
-On April 3, 1856, a single bolt of lightning struck the steeple of the church attached to the palace.
-The Turks had been using the church and the storage area beneath the Palace as an ammo storehouse.
-When the fire found the gunpowder, an explosion leveled the 450 year old Palace and laid low 4,000 people.
-The Palace was rebuilt by the Italians in the early 20th century after they gained control of the island in 1912.
-The refurbished castle had the dubious distinction of hosting vacationing dictator Benito Mussolini after the Fascists rose in Italy.

 PHOTOS: New World Heritage Sites

-China Shattered by Quake Historical records in China extend unbroken for centuries.
-Included in those records are the body counts from some of the worst disasters in human history.
 An earthquake centered in Shaanxi province killed approximately 830,000 people on the morning of Jan.
 23, 1556.
 In some areas, more than half the population was wiped out.
 One reason the toll was so high was that many residents lived in artificial caves dug into the soft soils of the area.
 The powdery soil collapsed in the quake, turning family homes into mass graves.
-Beneath those Shaanxi soils, the terracotta army of Qin Shi Huang, China's first emperor, may have been shaken from their slumber by the heaving of the earth around them and the misery of their country above them.

 ANALYSIS: The Pain and Beauty of China's "Earthquake Marriages"

-China Drowned by Flood Floods have also terrorized the Chinese many times in the country's long history.
-Six of the ten deadliest floods in history struck the Middle Kingdom between 1887 and 1975.
-The worst may have been the flood of 1931.
-Estimates range as high as four million dead.
 The 1931 flood occurred after a two year drought ended.
 Heavy snows in the winter led into a rainy spring and even wetter summer during which seven typhoons drenched the land.
 The Yellow (Huang He), Yangtze (Chang Jiang) and Huai Rivers all flooded and inundated much of the country's cropland.
 Whole villages were washed away as dikes and levees failed.

 PHOTOS: Freak Beijing Storm Brings Severe Floods

-A Wave of Death Earthquakes and inundations can be deadly on their own, but together they pack a one-two punch of devastation.
 On Dec.
 26, 2004, the third largest earthquake ever measured unleashed a wave that would wash away more lives than any other in history.
 More than 230,000 people died as the tsunami spread across the Indian Ocean from the quake's epicenter off the western coast of Sumatra, Indonesia.
 Fourteen countries were affected by the wave, especially Indonesia, Sri Lanka, India and Thailand.

 PHOTOS: Japan Earthquake and Tsunami: Before and After

-Ring of Fire For those countries that fall into the true ring of fire, the only man in black is the Grim Reaper, not Johnny Cash.
-The ring of fire is a line of volcanoes around the perimeter of the Pacific Ocean where tectonic forces make earthquakes and volcanoes an ever present threat.
 Indonesia shines like a jewel of molten magma set in the ring of fire.
 During the past 500 years, the area that is now Indonesia has suffered more deadly volcanic eruptions than any other place.
 An ancient eruption of an Indonesian volcano in the 400s AD may have darkened the skies over an already crumbling Roman Empire and led to crop failures.
-More recently, nearly 100,000 perished in the eruption of Mount Tambora in 1815.
-The eruption darkened the global sky and caused the Year Without a Summer, when chilly temperatures again led to failed crops in Europe.
-The island of Krakatoa exploded in a gigantic eruption in 1883 that ended 36,000 lives.
-Mount Kelut killed more than 5,000 in 1919.
-The same volcano had taken out 10,000 people in 1586.

 PHOTOS: Earth Perspectives Through the Ages